preservim/vim-thematic/README.markdown

 ## Future development

 If you’ve spotted a problem or have an idea on improving this plugin, please post it to the github project issue page.
+Pull requests are welcome.

 <!-- vim: set tw=74 :-->